-- 2.1.2.4 Airbag Disabling - a) Where a passenger frontal airbag is fitted (both front and rear seats if applicable) all CRS tables in the vehicle handbook must clearly indicate that when these passenger airbags are active the seat is NOT suitable for any rearward facing CRS.
+2.1.2.4 Airbag Disabling

+a) Where a passenger frontal airbag is fitted (both front and rear seats if applicable) all CRS tables in the vehicle handbook must clearly indicate that when these passenger airbags are active the seat is NOT suitable for any rearward facing CRS.
 This is to be done with the use of two separate columns in the relevant tables, Universal, ISOFIX and i-size where appropriate.
 One column shall indicate the CRS installation options with the airbag ON and the second column with the airbag OFF.

-Front pass enger seat Rear outboard Centre rear seat
+Front passenger seat outboard Centre rear seat

 seats

 Airbag Airbag

 activated deactivated

-Group 0 Х U U U
+Group 0 X U U U

-Group 0+ Х U U U
+Group 0+ X U U U

-Group I Х U U U
+Group I X U U U

 Group II U U U U

 Group III U U U U

-- b) Where the passenger airbag cannot be activated and deactivated by the user the RWF CRS installations on the front passenger seat will automatically be deemed a fail. - c) Where a vehicle is equipped with a low risk deployment frontal airbag, it is not necessary to deactivate the airbag but there must be information in the handbook indicating that this airbag can remain active when installing a RWF CRS.
+- b) Where the passenger airbag cannot be activated and deactivated by either the user, or a fully automatic disabling system (assessed in accordance with TB023), the RWF CRS installations on the front passenger seat will automatically be deemed a fail. - c) Where a vehicle is equipped with a low risk deployment frontal airbag, it is not necessary to deactivate the airbag but there must be information in the handbook indicating that this airbag can remain active when installing a RWF CRS.
 A clear explanation as to why it is safe for the airbag to remain enabled must also be provided in the handbook.
 The vehicle manufacturer must provide convincing data to Euro NCAP to show that the frontal airbag can indeed be considered as low risk.